Jeff Cannell, Lead Pastor

 Areas of Focus: Homeless Ministry, Spiritual Companionship & Direction, Kids and Youth Ministry, Sunday Morning Service

 Dan grew up in Ohio, South Dakota and Wisconsin.
 He has been a part of the Central Vineyard community since 2007.
-Currently, he coordinates One Good Home, which is part of the church’s homeless ministry, facilitates spiritual companionship and group spiritual direction, and talks about Jesus in front of people, regardless of their current height.
-It’s modestly awesome.
-His background includes a failed attempt to become a Franciscan and a failed attempt to become a German.
-He has also had the pleasure of working as a community organizer and human rights advocate.
-Oh, and Ohio State gave him a degree with a comically long name.
+Currently, he coordinates One Good Home, which is part of the church’s homeless ministry, facilitates spiritual direction and spiritual friendship groups, and talks about Jesus in front of people, regardless of their current height.
+His background includes a failed attempt at becoming a Franciscan, and a failed attempt at becoming a German.
+He has also had the pleasure of working as a community organizer.
+Also, Ohio State gave him a degree with a comically long name.
 Dan loves writing about himself in the third person, playing all kinds of games, and having generous conversations about the things we’re not supposed to discuss at the dinner table: politics, religion and philosophy.